-The ACTFL Proficiency Guidelines, when used in conjunction with the World-Readiness Standards for Language Learning, describe how well students meet these standards.
+The ACTFL Proficiency Guidelines are primarily designed for assessing practical language skills, with a focus on evaluating proficiency in academic and professional environments.
+While their main purpose is global assessment, it is important to note that these guidelines also offer valuable insights for instructional purposes.
+They serve as the foundation for the ACTFL Performance Descriptors for Language Learners and can be used to gauge how well students align with the World-Readiness Standards for Language Learning.
+The ACTFL Proficiency Guidelines have significantly influenced language teaching and learning approaches in the United States.
 To have a deeper understanding, it is useful for teachers and students to become familiar with the descriptions of the levels of proficiency found in the Proficiency Guidelines.
-Educators and students use this understanding to improve students' language performance, focusing on what it takes to progress to the next level.
+Educators and students can use this understanding to improve students' language performance, focusing on what it takes to progress to the next level.
 The full proficiency guidelines with descriptions and examples of each language domain at each proficiency level can be accessed through RIDE's website.

-While proficiency is the ultimate goal of language teaching and learning, performance descriptors help educators and students understand how classroom practice can lead to proficiency.
-ACTFL Performance Descriptors for Language Learners describe language performance that is the result of explicit instruction in an instructional setting.
-They provide more detailed and specific information about students' ability to use language that has been practiced in the classroom.
-They demonstrate how students use language across three ranges of performance (Novice, Intermediate, and Advanced) in three modes of communication (interpersonal, interpretive, and presentational).
-They also further clarify each mode at each proficiency level with the following information:
+While proficiency is the ultimate goal of language teaching and learning, performance descriptors help educators and students understand how to implement the World-Readiness Standards in the classroom.
+The ACTFL Performance Descriptors for Language Learners serve as a companion to the ACTFL Proficiency Guidelines, offering a more detailed and nuanced exploration of language learners' capabilities.
+While the Proficiency Guidelines outline broad and general language proficiency, regardless of acquisition circumstances, the Performance Descriptors provide specific and elaborative insights into the abilities of language learners, describing language performance that is the result of explicit instruction in an instructional setting.
+They also demonstrate how students use language across three ranges of performance (Novice, Intermediate, and Advanced) in three modes of communication (interpersonal, interpretive, and presentational).
+They also further clarify each mode at each performance level with the following information:

-- Language functions (e.g., responding to formulaic questions, initiating a conversation, participating in discussions) - Contexts/content (e.g., immediate environment, unfamiliar topics, work-related topics) - Text type (e.g., words and phrases, some connected sentences, organized discourse) - Language control (e.g., using memorized language, easily comprehensible by others) - Vocabulary (e.g., high frequency words, vocabulary within familiar topics, broad range of words) - Communication strategies (e.g., imitating, asking for clarification, rephrasing) - Cultural awareness (e.g., practiced gestures, culturally appropriate expressions, culturally appropriate behavior for a given situation)
+- Language functions (e.g., responding to formulaic questions, initiating a conversation, participating in discussions) - Contexts/content (e.g., immediate environment, unfamiliar topics, work-related topics) - Text type (e.g., words and phrases, some connected sentences, organized discourse) - Language control (e.g., using memorized language, easily comprehensible by others)

+- Vocabulary (e.g., high frequency words, vocabulary within familiar topics, broad range of words) - Communication strategies (e.g., imitating, asking for clarification, rephrasing) - Cultural awareness (e.g., practiced gestures, culturally appropriate expressions, culturally appropriate behavior for a given situation)